Interconnectedness

 Connectedness in the physical world

 Science is concerned with how phenomena and objects are interconnected.
 Different objects - when involved in one process - become inseparable.
 Eliminating one object in a process would cause the whole process to cease to exist.
 All chemical processes are manifestations of the inseparability of participating elements in observed reactions.
 For example, the phenomenon of photosynthesis taking place in plants can be seen as an expression of inseparability of distinct elements in one occurring process.
-When light energy penetrates leaf’s pigment of chlorophyll, in effect oxygen is released.
+When light energy penetrates the leaf’s pigment of chlorophyll, in effect oxygen is released.
 Lack of any of the participating factors would have the whole process terminated.

 Photosynthesis can be seen as a process of exchange in energy levels between atoms of chlorophyll molecules and incident energy of light.
 In this analysis: all factors, which are described as ‘distinct’, share - at the deepest level - the same laws of energy transfer between their particles.
 This means that what we externally distinguish as ‘distinct objects’ - in fact share common binding attributes at the deepest level of their atomic structure.